remla23-team12/model-training/README.md

 ## Installation

-Before using DVC, you need to install it.
+Before using DVC, you will need to install it.
 You can do this using pip:

 ```bash
 pip install dvc
 ```

-or just run the following command in the terminal when in the model-training directory, we recommend using a python virtual environment first with python 3.9 (you might need to upgrade pip first):
+However, you can also just run the following command in the terminal when in the model-training directory (we recommend using a python virtual environment first with python 3.9 (you might need to upgrade pip first)):

 ```bash
 pip install -r requirements.txt
 ```